chimezdev/EKS-TERRAFORM-GITHUB-ACTION/README.md

 ![EKS- GitHub Actions- Terraform](assets/Presentation1.gif)

 This repository **Provisioning of Production-Ready Amazon EKS Clusters with Terraform and Automating Deployment with GitHub Actions** accompanies a blog post by @AmanPathak-DevOps and demonstrates the practical steps to set up and automate an EKS cluster deployment.
-See original blog post here: [Aman Pathak](https://blog.stackademic.com/configuring-production-ready-eks-clusters-with-terraform-and-github-actions-c046e8d44865)

 ## Project Overview
 This project covers: